oracle-samples/oaim-sandbox/docs/content/sandbox/configuration/_index.md

 Thank you for your patience as we work on updating the documentation.
 Please check back soon for the latest updates.
 {{% /notice %}}

-The **Oracle AI Microservices Sandbox** is not configured out-of-the-box.
+The **Oracle AI Explorer for Apps** is not configured out-of-the-box.
 To enable functionality, an embedding model, language model, database, and optionally, Oracle Cloud Infrastructure (OCI) will need to be configured.

-Once you have configured the Sandbox, the settings can be exported to be imported into another deployment or after a restart.
+Once you have configured the Explorer, the settings can be exported to be imported into another deployment or after a restart.

 ## 🤖 Model Configuration

-At a minimum, a large language model (LLM) will need to be configured to experiment with the **Oracle AI Microservices Sandbox**.
+At a minimum, a large language model (LLM) will need to be configured to experiment with the **Oracle AI Explorer for Apps**.
 The LLM can be a third-party LLM, such as ChatGPT or Perplexity, or an on-premises LLM. _If you are experimenting with sensitive, private data_, it is recommended to run both the embedding and LLM on-premises.

 Additionally, to enable Retrieval-Augmented Generation (RAG) capabilities, an embedding model will need to be configured and enabled.